 The Eastern Steppes

 Mongolia’s Wild East.
 The largest remaining wild grasslands on earth.
-Free ranging herds of perhaps 2 million Mongolian gazelles roam an area 20 times larger than the Serengeti.
+Free ranging herds of perhaps 2 million Mongolian Gazelles roam an area 20 times larger than the Serengeti.
 The birthplace of Genghis Khan.
+The land of the Buryats.

 PRICE On request